JEREMIAH 50

 11 Because ye were glad, because ye rejoiced, O ye destroyers of mine heritage, because ye are grown fat as the heifer at grass, and bellow as bulls;

-Ancient babylon.
+Ancient Babylon.

 She was the destroyer of Jerusalem, the temple, and the kingdom of Judah